02 Jun The Ultimate Guide To Kettlebell Training

 The TGU is a “one-stop-shop” for full body strength and conditioning, which is very unique to other exercises.

-The kettlebell press is a great full body lift and can be used for maximum strength development.
+The kettlebell press is a great full body exercise and can be used for maximum strength development.

 The shape of the kettlebell allows for a unique press motion that is natural for the shoulder joint and this is more “comfortable” than a dumbbell press.